-When withdrawing from the program a withdrawal form must be completed by the student and signed by the student, registrar, and financial aid.
+When withdrawing from the program, students may submit the Withdrawal form, call to the corresponding office, send an email, submit a written request by mail or orally in person to the Student Services representative, Program Administrator, Bursar, Registrar, or Financial Aid Office.
 Program withdrawal may affect your Financial Aid package and funds may be returned to the Department of Education.
 Thus, you may have a balance to the school that needs to be paid off.